 Addiction is a developmental disorder that means a person is not actually addicted and alcoholic at birth.
 Addiction starts with substances that chemically and structurally change the brain making the brain more susceptible to the risks for the development of the disease.
 Genetics mental illness, childhood trauma, social environment, and early use.
 All five can actually create brain changes or influence any underlying change.
 If one doesn’t treat one’s mental illness during their addiction treatment might be a trigger to addiction that was initially found so soothing.
 21st-century brain and addiction-related science now prove that there are a variety of ways to get your brain functions back and treat addiction.

-Instead, a person should see it as an opportunity to enforce healthy and coping mechanisms and strengthen their resolve.
-The recovery journey doesn’t end on a minor slip-up, and it’s crucial that a person does not give in to negative emotions.
+Instead, a person should see it as an opportunity to enforce healthy coping mechanisms and strengthen their resolve.
+The recovery journey doesn’t end with a minor slip-up, and it’s crucial that a person does not give in to negative emotions.

 According to addiction treatment professionals, it is expected of at least 40 to 60% of people with substance abuse disorders and active addiction to relax in their first few years of sobriety.
 Addicts relapse, it’s not unheard of and not unexpected by professionals.
-It is known that addiction introduces the brain to Chemicals that it will Crave again and again so it is completely expected and unsurprising for recovering alcoholics to relapse.
+It is known that addiction introduces the brain to chemicals that cause cravings to occur again and again so it is completely expected and unsurprising for recovering alcoholics to relapse.
 Alcohol addiction is a lifelong battle and there’s no need to feel shame or frustration in case a relapse occurs.

 Addiction can damage the transmission of thoughts or emotions that the cells in the brain communicate.
 This causes brain disease.
-The research shows today that relapse has a sign of failure in treatment, that treatment should have been altered.
+The research shows today that relapse has a sign of failure in treatment and that treatment should have been altered.